 General Tips For Mowing The Lawn

-- Keep your grass taller in the summer months to help shade the soil so it won’t dry out as fast (and you won’t have to water as much).
-This also helps with weed control.
-Weeds have a much harder time establishing themselves in thick, healthy grass.
+- Mow your grass taller in the summer months to shade the soil so it won’t dry out as fast, and you won’t have to water as much.

-- Keep your grass cut shorter in the fall, and make sure it’s cut short before snow covers it.
+- Cut the grass lower in the fall, and make sure it’s short before snow covers it.
 This will help to avoid dead spots caused by winter damage, and also prevents mold growth in early spring.

-- Be sure to remove all the leaves and other debris from your lawn before winter in order to avoid dead spots in the lawn.
+- Remove all the leaves and other debris from your lawn before winter to avoid dead spots in the grass come spring.

 - Keep your lawn mower in tip-top shape, and always be sure the blade is sharp for a clean cut.

-- To avoid ugly grass boogers when you mow, raise the lawn mower height.
+- To avoid ugly clumps of grass messing up your lines, raise the mower height.
 Then gradually lower it when it’s time to cut your grass shorter.
-Mowing more frequently, and only mowing when the grass is dry will also prevent grass boogers.
+Mowing more frequently, and only when the grass is dry, will also prevent unsightly boogers.

-Share you favorite lawn mowing patterns or lawn maintenance tips in the comments section below.
+Share you favorite lawn mowing patterns or tips in the comments section below.